ISC Men's Group

 The group starts at 20:00 (UK Time) and will finish by 21:30

-Theme details for the 2025-26 Session are listed below.
+Theme details for the 2026-27 Session are listed below....some have still to be arranged

 Suggested donation: Give what you can afford to help with the Centre's running costs.